 When identifying innovation opportunities, we see two paths for organisations.
 The first is that they ignore the warning signs of the digital evolution that is upon us and continue the status quo through the pursuit of efficiency.
 The other is one where organisations are proactive in embedding their knowledge into technology that is scalable and efficient, and which will ultimately assist their survival.
-It should come as no surprise that when we work with our clients, we challenge them to question their firmly held beliefs and practices and encouraged a new mindset which embraces emerging technology.
+It should come as no surprise that when we work with our clients, we challenge them to question their firmly held beliefs and practices and encourage a new mindset that embraces emerging technology.

 While organisations may fear the unknown and consider much of this outside of their domain, consider Netflix.
 Netflix shifted from a DVD postal service to a DVD and Blu-ray rental business to a streaming business, and finally a content creation company.
 So next time, instead of identifying and addressing innovation in accordance within the structural boundaries of your profession, consider the bigger issue you are trying to solve.
 It may just make all the difference.

 In our next article on digital transformation, we’ll discuss the concept of marginal gains and continuous improvements.
 Interested in finding out more about how Parametric Monkey can help define your digital transformation strategy?
 Contact us via our website.

 1 Maslow, A. (1966).
 The psychology of science.
 Harper & Row, Madison, p.15.